silverstripe/cwp/docs/en/01_Working_with_projects/10_Security.md

 e.g. to `Security/*` and `admin/*`.

 Starting with CWP 2.4, new projects will automatically be configured to send HSTS headers, and redirect all requests to `https://`.
 Projects created prior to CWP 2.4 can opt-in to this behaviour by copying the new default configuration into their existing projects:
 [app/_config/security.yml](https://github.com/silverstripe/cwp-installer/blob/master/app/_config/security.yml).

+The default short-lived `max-age` for these headers is considered less secure, and should be increased once you are confident that your website operates correctly under SSL with HSTS for all domains.
+Please refer to [OWASP recommendations](https://github.com/OWASP/CheatSheetSeries/blob/master/cheatsheets/HTTP_Strict_Transport_Security_Cheat_Sheet.md) for secure `max-age` values (usually 365 days).

 Note: This will only secure requests to SilverStripe.
 In order to protect access to static assets,